franklinqin0/blog/docs/views/about.md

 I was a voluntary teacher in CJ, Guizhou, China from September 2019 to December 2019.

-Now I am studying full stack technologies at home.
+Now I am learning full stack technologies at home.

 [This](youth) is an anecdote about starting this site and [this](about_this_blog) is about the blog.